springload/react-accessible-ellipsis/README.md

 There are a variety of JavaScript-based solutions that aim to solve this but they either have poor accessibility or poor browser support, or they require `text-align: justify`.

+`react-accessible-ellipsis` has

 - **Better accessibility:** CSS `text-overflow:ellipsis` does not truncate the text that screenreaders speak and neither should a JavaScript approach, because the placement is "..." is visual-only and stopping speaking mid-sentence may be confusing to screenreader users.
 The ellipsis is visual decoration and that's it.
-- **Better browser support:** this is a JavaScript solution that works everywhere React does.
+- **Better browser support than `text-overflow:ellipsis`:** this is a JavaScript solution that works everywhere React does.
 - **Arbitrary alignment:** this doesn't require `text-align: justify` and works with any text or font (variable width or fixed etc.).
 - **Tiny dependency:** 2kb (minified and gzipped)